mrkkrp/modalka/README.md

 In this section I describe other solutions and compare them with this package.
 Some of the solutions are quite popular, others are almost not used.
-I'll attempt to guess why it is so and why Modalka may be worth trying.
+I'll attempt to guess why it is so and why Modalka may be worth trying out.

 #### Evil